cheoljun95/sdhubert/README.md

 ## Updates

+### 07172025
+1. Add a script that can process from an input directory and save to a designated output directory.
+Check the instruction in the [Extract segments session](###Extract-segments).

 ### 07112025
 1. Fixed some bugs.
 2. Added a heuristic silence filter that filters out segments with average wave amplitutes lower than 0.05. (wave form is z-scored.)